Cookiez04/Kira-by-Kiezz/README.md

 ---

-## 🚀 **The Tesla of Financial Apps**
+## 🚀 **A Modern, Minimal Financial App**

 **Beautiful.
-Intelligent.
+Simple.
 Free.
 Forever.**

-Kira by Kiezz is a **dark-futuristic financial management platform** that makes budgeting feel like using technology from the future.
-Built with modern React and powered by Supabase, it delivers enterprise-grade security with a stunning user experience.
+Kira by Kiezz is a **modern, minimal financial manager** built with React and Supabase.
+It focuses on great UX and personal data isolation with clear, privacy‑first defaults.

 ### 🌟 **Live Demo**
 [**Try Kira Now →**](https://kira-by-kiezz.vercel.app) *(Coming Soon)*